MethodsAndPractices/vsteam/.docs/Set-VSTeamProcess.md

 ```
 ### -Description

-A new description for the new process
+A new description for the new process.

 ```yaml
 Type: String